 - Consult your doctor or mental health provider.

-- Reach out to your family, friends, and/or trusted peer groups.
+- Contact your family, friends, and/or trusted peer groups.

 What Causes BPD?